kbutz/itty-bitty-blog/posts/2026-04-19-using-obsidian-as-a-second-brain-with-coding-agents.md

 backup — if my laptop goes in a lake I lose nothing.

-In `git log` my own commits sit next to agent-written ones like `Auto-update: Equifax TWN status change`.
+In `git log` my own commits sit next to agent-written ones like `Auto-update: Credit status change`.
 If an agent gets a frontmatter field wrong, I fix it in my editor and push, same as anything else.